Student using a computer

 Participate in Bystander Intervention Training, The Comments Section and Conflict Management 101 to further explore this topic.

-Student Conduct Office Infographic
+Student Conduct Office infographic

 Are you curious about what we are and what we do?
 Take a look at the Student Conduct Office Infographic to learn more about our mission and processes.